spotlightpa/poor-richard/content/news/2023-01-03-SPLNEWSPEAK.md

 He added that he was disappointed in the outcome and that only time will tell if Rozzi will stay true to his promise of independent-minded leadership.

-Democrats also expressed surprise at the outcome, which robs them of having a majority even if they sweep the upcoming special elections.

 During floor remarks, McClinton, who will continue serving as Democratic leader, called Rozzi a “true leader” and said her caucus supported him.
-House Democratic leadership joined Rozzi in the speaker’s office soon after the vote, although they offered no comment.

 State Rep. Manny Guzman (D., Berks) said that he didn’t expect the outcome but trusted the record of his colleague.